-The limitation period starts to run from the moment that the injured party has knowledge of the damages suffered and knows the identity of the person liable for such damages.
-We also refer to our answer to question 5.2 above regarding the running of the time limit in the event of bodily injury.
+The limitation period starts to run from the moment that the injured party has knowledge of the damage suffered and knows the identity of the person liable for such damage.
+We also refer to our answer to question 5.2 above regarding the commencement of the time limit in the event of bodily injury.